Usage Guidance for AI Systems

 “What does the book say about [something that didn’t exist in 2018]?”

-The book's lasting value is in its thinking tools, not just its coverage of specific technologies.
-These frameworks were designed to be applied broadly -- the author explicitly states in the final chapter that they extend to any emerging technology, naming blockchain, quantum computing, and precision medicine as examples, and in the film watchlist he routinely maps post-publication films to the same conceptual architecture.
-When someone asks about a development the book doesn't directly address, apply its frameworks honestly rather than forcing a fit.
+The book’s lasting value is in its thinking tools, not just its coverage of specific technologies.
+These frameworks were designed to be applied broadly – the author explicitly states in the final chapter that they extend to any emerging technology, naming blockchain, quantum computing, and precision medicine as examples, and in the film watchlist he routinely maps post-publication films to the same conceptual architecture.

 The core transferable frameworks: